-Our operations overlap with the traditional territories of more First Nations in British Columbia than any other licensee in the province.
+Our operations overlap with numerous traditional First Nations territories in British Columbia.
 We are committed to the development of mutually beneficial opportunities for First Nations participation in our planning and operations, including economic development, procurement, education and employment.

 Examples of successful business arrangements with First Nations, include those with Ktunaxa, Lheidli T’enneh, Moricetown, Cheslatta, McLeod Lake, Bonaparte, Blueberry River, Doig River, Halfway River, Prophet River, Saulteau, Wet’suwet’en and West Moberly First Nations, to name a few.

 Our corporate strategy is built on a foundation of respect for First Nations and an interest in opening up opportunities both through training, employment and business activities, and through understanding of the growing involvement of First Nations in the resource sector.

 Our Aboriginal relationships manager is working with First Nations, the BC government and others in the resource sector to align efforts which, among other things, encourage First Nations involvement in forest sector careers and help industry-First Nations best practices.
 In 2016, she joined the board of Indigenous Works, a non-profit that aims to involve more Indigenous People in the Canadian economy.